wangwenx190/dynamic-desktop/README.md

 ## Overview
 A small tool that can play videos on your desktop.

+**Suggestions are welcome.
+And I'll be very happy if anyone reports any issue to me.**

 ## Features
 - Relatively small
 - Multilingual support(**translators needed**)